davsec-teaching/ECS160-Winter2025/homework/Homework-3.md

 this time instead of running basic statistical analysis on these posts, you will design a pipeline of microservices that consists of the two microservices described.
 Each microservice will take the contents of a single message as input and process it, depending on the functionality of the microservice.

-- Microservice 1: A moderation service that checks the contents of the post against a list of "bad words."
+- Microservice 1: A moderation service that checks the contents of the post against a list of "banned words" listed at the end of the asssingment.
 The moderation service should return `FAILED` if the post content fails the moderation.
 If it succeeds, it should forward the request to the next microservice and will ultimately return the results of the second microservice to the client.
 - Microservice 2: A hashtagging service that will analyze the contents of the post and tag the post with a hashtag, like `#vacation` and `#happy`.
 You will invoke a locally running instance of [LLAMA-3](https://www.llama.com/) for the analysis (more later).